Louisiana Tech vs. Louisiana–Monroe football rivalry: Attempted renewal

 In the summer of 2013, at his inaugural press conference, Louisiana–Monroe's new athletic director, Brian Wickstrom, announced his intention to play Louisiana Tech in football every year.
 In a press conference with a local newspaper, Dr. Les Guice, Louisiana Tech's president, indicated that an offer would not be heavily considered, as the future out-of-conference schedule was full.
 Louisiana Tech's new athletic director Tommy McClelland confirmed that Tech would not pursue any games with Louisiana–Monroe, as they are "grow[ing] a national brand" and that playing Louisiana–Monroe could not help Louisiana Tech accomplish that goal.
 In 2020, the rivalry is expected to be renewed amid a slew of cancelled games due to the COVID-19 pandemic.
 On November 16, 2020, both schools announced that the November 21, 2020, game that was scheduled to be held at Independence Stadium in Shreveport was canceled due to continuing COVID-19 concerns within the Warhawk program.

-Future home-and-home
+Series Renewal

 On March 29, 2023, it was announced that the Bulldogs and Warhawks would resume their rivalry, after nearly 30 years of dormancy.
 The first game will be played at Louisiana Tech on September 21, 2030; the second game will be played at Louisiana-Monroe on September 13, 2031.
-No future matchups have been scheduled after.
+However, on July 15, 2025, Louisiana Tech announced it had accepted an invitation to join the Sun Belt Conference.
+Tech's change in conference affiliation will renew the rivalry as an annual match-up, as the Bulldogs and Warhawks will both compete in the SBC's West Division.